ottogiron/ferrariworker/README.md

 }
 ```

-#### Stream Configuration Schema
+#### Processor Configuration Schema
 Every adapters has to define their configuration metadata, that means the adapter name/identifier and all the related configuration fields.
-This information is necessary for the adapter to be registered as stream command, and to be able to parse the configuration values that will be provided to the factory.
+This information is necessary for the adapter to be registered as processor command, and to be able to parse the configuration values that will be provided to the factory.

-Please check the [RabbitMQ](stream/rabbit/rabbit.go) adapter for an example of a working stream adapter.
+Please check the [RabbitMQ](processor/rabbit/rabbit.go) adapter for an example of a working processor adapter.

 ### Prerequisites